Saifurrahmanemon/Quizee/docs/components-and-styling.md

 #### Component library:

-- [Mantine UI](https://mantine.dev/) - This application use Mantine UI for styling.
-Mantine UI is based on [emotion](https://emotion.sh/docs/introduction).
-And for almost all of the components style(if styles is not small), it uses createStyles to separate styles from main Component.[Reference](https://mantine.dev/styles/create-styles/)
+- This application uses Mantine UI for styling, which is based on [emotion](https://emotion.sh/docs/introduction).
+For almost all of the components' styles (unless the styles are minimal), it uses createStyles to separate the styles from the main component.[Reference](https://mantine.dev/styles/create-styles/)

 [Example](../src/pages/Admin/CreateQuizzes/CreateQuizzes.style.ts)